 - PascalCase: This convention takes its name from an early programming language that frequently used this style for variable names.
 You capitalize the first letter of each word and leave the remainder lowercase.
 (The related camelCase, named after the hump created in the middle, is like PascalCase but leaves the first letter of the first word lowercase.)

-- hyphen-separation: Use a hyphen between each word.
+- hyphen-separation: Use a hyphen between words.
 This method is usually paired with leaving all the letters lowercase, but it doesn’t have to be.

-- underscore_separation: Use an underscore between each word.
+- underscore_separation: Use an underscore between words.
 Again, the name is usually written entirely in lowercase, but it doesn’t have to be.

 For the most part, which method to use is a matter of personal preference.
 Consistency is much more important than the convention you choose.